samuelclark907/learning-journal/git-github.md

 ## Git

 - Git is a Distributed VC that stores data in a file system made up of snapshots.

-- It lets multiple developers wordon the same code.
+- It lets multiple developers work on the same code.

 - Keeps all of your project files in one repository.

-- Git is the "recipe" Githum is the "bakery".
+- Git is the "recipe" Github is the "bakery".

 ## States of files in Git
 - Commited
-Data is securely stored in a local database
+Data is securely stored in a local database.

 - Modified
-File has been changed but not committed to the database
+File has been changed but not committed to the database.

 - Staged
-Flagged a file’s changed version to be committed in the next snapshot
+Flagged a file’s changed version to be committed in the next snapshot.

 ## Local Repository structure

 1. Working Directory: The actual files reside here.

-1. Index: The area used for staging
+1. Index: The area used for staging.

-1. Head: Points to the most recent commit
+1. Head: Points to the most recent commit.

+## Terminal Commands

 - $ "git status"- will determine the state of files.